ericoporto/ags-manual-wiki/Globalfunctions_General.md

 This could be useful if you manually need to center or right-align some text, for example with the raw drawing routines.

-The width is returned in normal 320-resolution pixels, so it can be used with the screen display commands.
+The width is returned in screen pixels, so it can be used with the screen display commands.

 Example: